tomgur/shopizer/README.md

 -------------------
 copy sm-shop/target/ROOT.war to tomcat or any other application server deployment dir

-Increase heap space to 1024 m or at least 512 m

-### Heap space configuration in Tomcat:

 If you are using Tomcat, edit catalina.bat for windows users or catalina.sh for linux / Mac users

 	in Windows